 Dr Steve Bone – Founder Director, nu Angle Ltd., Cambridge

-Professor Saeema Ahmed-Kristensen – Dyson School of Design Engineering, Imperial College London
+Professor Saeema Ahmed-Kristensen – Head of Programme, Design Products, at the Royal College of Arts, London

 Hugh Cameron – Senior Research Fellow, Manchester Business School